Privacy Breach Guidelines for Government Institutions and Local Authorities

-Contain the Breach
+Contain the Breach (as soon as possible)

 It is important to contain the breach immediately.
 In other words, ensure that personal information is no longer at risk.
 This may involve:

-- stopping the unauthorized practice;
+- Stopping the unauthorized practice.

-- recovering the records;
+- Recovering the records.

-- shutting down the system that was breached;
+- Shutting down the system that was breached.

-- revoking access to personal information; and/or
+- Revoking access to personal information.

-- correcting weaknesses in physical security.
+- Correcting weaknesses in physical security.

 The following is a list of individuals or organizations that may need to be notified as soon as possible after learning of the incident:

-- your organization’s privacy officer;
+- Your organization’s privacy officer

-- the IPC (for more information see the section on proactively reporting to the IPC later in this document);
+- The IPC (for more information see the section on proactively reporting to the IPC later in this document)

-- the affected individuals (unless there are compelling reasons why this should not occur).
+- The affected individuals (unless there are compelling reasons why this should not occur)